-As we move more and more toward real-time, data-driven decisions, we require increasingly complex and flexible analysis — the freshest data must be available 24x7.
+As companies move more and more toward real-time, data-driven decisions, they require increasingly complex and flexible analysis — the freshest data must be available 24x7.
 Improving performance and optimizing your data warehouse are key requirements in meeting these demands.

 At Alooma, we’re no different.
 In fact, we use several data warehouses for our own internal business analytics, and we’re particularly big fans of Snowflake.
 Snowflake’s cloud data warehouse is scalable, fast, and easy to maintain.
 It’s also feature rich, with capabilities like running analytical queries on non-structured JSON columns.

 In this post, we’ll talk about how Alooma now supports loading data into Snowflake using a new delivery method, Snowpipe.
 Snowpipe can reduce warehouse costs by 80% while also reducing latency, so that data is available in near real time.

 We’ll also share a bit of our own internal story about how we came to use Snowflake and Snowpipe.

 Snowflake’s billing model is primarily based on "Warehouse usage".
 Snowflake lets you choose a warehouse size and adjusts costs proportionally to that size.
 Queries like COPY, INSERT, MERGE, and SELECT require an active Snowflake warehouse to run.
 When a warehouse is activated, the account is billed for a minimum of one minute.
 After that, warehouse usage is billed at per-second granularity.